Observability tools weren't built for your custom business metrics

 PostgreSQL, MongoDB, Redis, or SQLite.
 No new infrastructure to deploy, monitor, or pay for.

-One call, many dimensions
+One call, many metric paths

 Library-first, platform-optional